Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 7. Cinderella is dead by Kalynn Bayron

-She decides to flee and decided to take down the king once and for all.
+So Sophia flees and decides to take down the King once and for all.

 Good reads rating: 3.73